Throughput Optimization in Multi-Channel Cognitive Radios with Hard Deadline Constraints: Multiple Secondary Users

 In this section, we show how our single SU framework can be extended to multiple SUs in a multiuser diversity framework without increase in the complexity of the algorithm.
 We will show that when the number of SUs is high, with slight modifications to the definitions of the throughput, power and probability of success, the single SU optimization problem in \eqref{Prob_Opt_Pow_Control} (or \eqref{Prob_Opt_Pow_Control_Soft}) can capture the multi-SU scenario.
 Moreover, the proposed solution for the overlay model still works for the multi-SU scenario.
 Finally, at the end of this section, we show that the proposed algorithm provides a throughput-optimal and delay-optimal solution with even a lower complexity for finding the thresholds compared to the single SU case, if the number of SUs is large.

 Consider a CR network with $L$ SUs associated with a centralized secondary base station (BS) in a downlink overlay scenario.
+Before describing the system model, we would like to note that when we say that channel $i$ will be sensed, this means that each user will independently sense channel $i$ and feedback the sensing outcome to the BS to make a global decision.
+Although we neglect sensing errors in this section, the analysis will work similarly in the presence of sensing errors by using the underlay model.
 At the beginning of each time slot the $L$ SUs sense channel 1.
 If it is free, each SU observes it free with no errors and probes the instantaneous channel gain and feeds it back to the BS.
 The BS compares the maximum received channel gain among the $L$ received channel gains to $\gammath{1}$.
 Channel 1 is assigned to the user having the maximum channel gain if this maximum gain is higher than $\gammath{1}$, while the remaining $L-1$ users continue to sense channel 2.
 On the other hand if the maximum channel gain is less than $\gammath{1}$, channel 1 is skipped and channel 2 is sensed by all $L$ users.
-Unlike the case in the single SU scenario where only a single channel is claimed per time slot, in this multi SU system, the BS can allocate more than one channel (to different SUs) in one time slot such that each user is not allocated more than one channel.
+Unlike the case in the single SU scenario where only a single channel is claimed per time slot, in this multi-SU system, the BS can allocate more than one channel in one time slot such that each SU is not allocated more than one channel and each channel is not allocated to more than one SU.
 Based on this scheme, the expected per-SU throughput $U_1^L$ is calculated from

 $i\in \script{M}$ and $l \in\{L-i+1,...,L\}$ with initialization $U_{M+1}^l=0$.
 Here $f_l(\gamma)$ represents the density of the maximum gain among $l$ i.i.d. users' gains, while $\bar{F}_l(\gamma)$ is its complementary cumulative distribution function.
 We study the case where $L \gg M$, thus when a channel is allocated to a user we can assume that the remaining number of users is still $L$.
 Thus we approximate $l$ with $L$ $\forall l \in\{L-i,...,L\}$ and $\forall i \in \script{M}$.
 Similar to the the throughput derived in \eqref{Reward_l_SUs}, we could write the exact expressions for the per-SU average power and per-SU probability of transmission.
 And since $L \gg M$, we can approximate $S_i^l$ with $S_i^L$ and $p_i^l$ with $p_i^L$, $\forall l \in\{L-i+1,...,L\}$ and $\forall i \in \script{M}$.
 The per-SU expected throughput $U_1^L$, the average power $S_1^L$ and the probability of transmission $p_1^L$ can be derived from